jonathandannel/urlshortener/readme.md

 ## Getting Started
 - Clone the project and run `npm install`.
 - Run the development web server with `node express_server.js`

+## To Do
+- Add analytics.
+- Remove inline styling.